elias-farzad/Hackathon-SacHacks-2023/README.md

 - It acts as a forum that sorts through the top 100 songs on Billboard.
 Users can leave thoughts and comments on the songs.

 ### My Personal Experience
-I went into this Hackathon with 3 other teammates.
-We all decided to use a tech stack we were largely unfamiliar with, as we wanted to make this a learning experience.
-I was in charge of all of the frontend code as well as linking the frontend and backend together.
+I did this Hackathon with 3 other teammates.
+We  decided to use a tech stack we had very little experience with, as we wanted to make this a learning experience.
+I worked directly on the backend logging system that creates new users and allows them login and logout.

-Designing the website was fun for me as always.
-I learned to get familiar with React which I barely had any exposure to.
-The real challenge was linking it to the backend - the tech stack wasn't just new to me, but I also had to familiarize myself with all the backend code that my teammates wrote.
-I ended up spending *a lot* of time understanding the code and debugging.
-I ended up waking up early, coding all day, and sleeping really late.

-Overall, I had a great time!
-Especially since my teammates were all very kind and bright people that were very easy to work with.
-The website turned out really pretty, and it was very satisfying seeing the Spotify API put in action as it showed all the songs that were updated in real time.

-**We only had 24 hours to learn everything, so I'm taking more time to polish it some more.
-I like seeing finished products and it's been a fun one to program, so I'll continuously make updates until I feel like it's satisfying.**
+It was my first time coding an actual application in Python, and especially using the Django framework since it had it's own backend and authentication system.
+This was a great first experience, even if it was stressful and sleep-deprived.
+I enjoyed working with the backend more than the front-end or any of the other systems that were part of the project.

+I learned that I do enjoy working on the backend side of the project, being my first time trying it.
+It was exciting to connect my previous unlinked knowledge with the documentation for Django, and creating something that actually worked in the end.
+I look forward to more personal projects using similar frameworks and creating full-stack applications that will contribute something to society as well as teach me a thing or two.

 ### How To Run
 1. Extract ZIP file